reg-viz/reg-puppeteer-demo/README.md

 npx reg-suit init
 ```

-The first question asks us which plugin to install.
+The first question asks us which plugins to install.
 For now, we select `reg-keygen-git-hash-plugin` and `reg-publish-s3-plugin`.

 ```
 [reg-suit] info version: 0.6.1